EdwardoEkka/School-Website/README.md

 ## Gallery Filters

 The website features a gallery section with filters for date and occasion.
-These filters are managed using Redux.
-The actions and reducers are located in the `src/store` directory.

 ## Components